-"1.
-In accordance with Article 60, paragraph 2, of the Rules of the Court, and for the reasons set out during the written and oral phase of the pleadings, the Kingdom of Bahrain, the Arab Republic of Egypt, the Kingdom of Saudi Arabia and the United Arab Emirates hereby request the Court to uphold their Appeal against the Decision rendered by the Council of the International Civil Aviation Organization dated 29 June 2018, in proceedings commenced by Qatar's Application (A) dated 30 October 2017 against the four States pursuant to Article 84 of the Chicago Convention.

-- 2. In particular, the Court is respectfully requested to adjudge and declare, rejecting all submissions to the contrary, that: - (1) the Decision of the ICAO Council dated 29 June 2018 reflects a manifest failure to act judicially on the part of the ICAO Council, and a manifest lack of due process in the procedure adopted by the ICAO Council; and - (2) the ICAO Council is not competent to adjudicate upon the disagreement between the State of Qatar and the Appellants submitted by Qatar to the ICAO Council by Qatar's Application (A) dated 30 October 2017; and - (3) the Decision of the ICAO Council dated 29 June 2018 in respect of Application (A) is null and void and without effect."
+- "1.
+In accordance with Article 60, paragraph 2, of the Rules of the Court, and for the reasons set out during the written and oral phase of the pleadings, the Kingdom of Bahrain, the Arab Republic of Egypt and the United Arab Emirates hereby request the Court to uphold their Appeal against the Decision rendered by the Council of the International Civil Aviation Organization dated 29 June 2018, in proceedings commenced by Qatar's Application (B) dated 30 October 2017 against the three States pursuant to Article II, Section 2, of the IASTA. - 2.
+In particular, the Court is respectfully requested to adjudge and declare, rejecting all submissions to the contrary, that: - (1) the Decision of the ICAO Council dated 29 June 2018 reflects a manifest failure to act judicially on the part of the ICAO Council, and a manifest lack of due process in the procedure adopted by the ICAO Council; and - (2) the ICAO Council is not competent to adjudicate upon the disagreement between the State of Qatar and the Appellants submitted by Qatar to the ICAO Council by Qatar's Application (B) dated 30 October 2017; and - (3) the Decision of the ICAO Council dated 29 June 2018 in respect of Application (B) is null and void and without effect."

-On behalf of the Government of Qatar,

-at the hearing of 6 December 2019:
+On behalf of the Government of Qatar, at the hearing of 6 December 2019:

-"In accordance with Article 60 of the Rules of Court, for the reasons duly submitted, Qatar respectfully requests the Court to reject Joint Appellants' appeals and affirm the ICAO Council's Decisions of 29 June 2018 dismissing Joint Appellants' preliminary objection to the Council's jurisdiction and competence to adjudicate Qatar's claims before the Council."
+"In accordance with Article 60 of the Rules of Court, for the reasons explained during these hearings, Qatar respectfully requests the Court to reject Joint Appellants' appeals and affirm the ICAO Council's Decisions of 29 June 2018 dismissing Joint Appellants' preliminary objection to the Council's jurisdiction and competence to adjudicate Qatar's claims before the Council."

-20. In the following paragraphs, the Applicant States, namely the Kingdom of Bahrain, the Arab Republic of Egypt, the Kingdom of Saudi Arabia and the United Arab Emirates, will collectively be referred to as the "Appellants".
+20. In the following paragraphs, the Applicant States, namely the Kingdom of Bahrain, the Arab Republic of Egypt and the United Arab Emirates, will collectively be referred to as the "Appellants".
 In describing proceedings before the ICAO Council, these States will be referred to as respondents before the ICAO Council.